How To: DIY Deodorant Without Baking Soda

 8 gr (0.28 oz) cocoa butter

-EXTRA NOTE ABOUT TEXTURE: The above makes a texture that will stay solid through summer months.
-It will also need to be 'warmed up' on the skin to apply.
+EXTRA NOTE ABOUT TEXTURE: The above makes a texture that will stay solid through summer months - which is quite useful if you live in a very warm climate.
+The deodorant will need to be 'warmed up' on the skin to apply.
 If you prefer a softer texture (that is easier to apply but risks going very soft in summer months), reduce the beeswax to a total of 4 grams and use 13 grams of cocoa butter.

 - Melt the beeswax and cocoa butter SLOWLY over LOW heat (use a heatproof glass container/beaker that can be placed directly on the heat source)